-Bemittened Bernie Sanders: The meme that rang around the world
+Bemittened Bernie: The meme that rang around the world

 Somehow Sanders’s demeanor even captured the essence of BTS, the widely beloved Korean band:

-He was imagined hanging with politicians in Canada:
+He was envisioned hanging out with politicians in Canada:

 And Uruguay: